 In Mathematics, technology is providing us with new tools to assist students’ learning.
 Research in education tells us the value to students of receiving instant feedback.
 Students’ laptops are installed with textbooks and their interactive learning objects, dynamic geometry software like Geogebra, programs like Excel spreadsheet and websites such as Mathletics and MyMathsOnline.
 Graphs and diagrams are no longer static and prediction, estimation, modeling and reporting are encouraged.
 Students are engaged and the understanding of and interest in key concepts are promoted.

-The HSIE Department offers a wide range of Board of Studies HSIE courses and IB DP Group 3 Humanities subjects.
-The teaching and learning of these courses/subjects is delivered in a manner that caters to a variety of students learning styles and needs.
+The HSIE Department offers a wide range of NESA HSIE courses and IB DP Group 3 Humanities subjects.
+The teaching and learning of these courses/subjects are delivered in a manner that caters to a variety of students learning styles and needs.

 - Ancient History